 - sea salt and freshly ground black pepper

-Turn he heat to low and pour in the beef broth and wine to deglaze the pan.
+Deglaze the pan.
+Turn the heat to low and pour in the beef broth and wine to deglaze the pan.
 Use a wooden spatula (if you have one -- otherwise a spoon), to gently scrape any bits of stuck onion and/or mushroom from the bottom of the pan, and incorporate it into the liquid.
 Turn the heat to high and bring to a boil.
 Then reduce the heat to low again and simmer.

-Cut the remaining 1/4 of the baguette into small cubes and add them to the same baking sheet you used for the slices.
-Mix the remaining 1 tablespoon of butter with the remaining 1/2 tablespoon of garlic and melt it in the microwave, or a tiny sauté pan.
+Prepare cubes of the bread for the top of the casserole.
+Cut the remaining ¼ of the baguette into small cubes and add them to the same baking sheet you used for the slices.
+Mix the remaining 1 tablespoon of butter with the remaining ½ tablespoon of garlic and melt it in the microwave, or a tiny sauté pan.
 Drizzle this over the cubed bread on the baking sheet and sprinkle with salt and pepper.
 Toss gently with your hands to be sure it's well mixed.
 (Be careful as the baking sheet might still be hot!)
 Place this in the oven (still at 375°F), until golden, 10 to 15 minutes.
 Remove from the oven and set aside.
 Leave the oven on.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.